Browse By Name

 Department Chair, Department of Special Education, College of Education

 Expertise: Assessment and support of individuals with intellectual disabilities who exhibit challenging behavior.
 Social skill/communication interventions for children with ASD.
 Assistive technology for persons with profound multiple disabilities.
+He is a doctoral level Board Certified Behavior Analyst (BCBA-D) and Licensed Behavior Analyst (LBA).

 Professor and Cockrell Family Regents Chair in Engineering No. 2, Department of Aerospace Engineering and Engineering Mechanics, Cockrell School of Engineering